migueljunior/docker-compose/README.md

 -------------------------------------------------
 ```
-After that try again in the web browser.
+Once you find the string try again in the web browser.